emptymonkey/ctty/README.md

 Traditionally, there is no easy way to see this information programmatically.
 (The "[ps j](http://linux.die.net/man/1/ps)" command can help you perform this discovery manually.)
 I wrote _ctty_ to fill this gap.
 It does the needed detective work, and reports back to the user.
 The library gives you a C interface to this functionality.

-**In addition to the _ctty_ tool, there's a library too?**

-I needed code to do ctty discovery for [another project](https://github.com/emptymonkey/shelljack).
-The _ctty_ tool was simply my debug test code.
-I then decided it may be useful enough to be promoted to "tool".

 ## _ctty_ Usage ##